glebezh/Bandle-Game/README.md

 ## Current future plans
-- High Scores (setting up backend to accomodate for this)
 - Youtube API to scrape data and provide hints to user (similar to actual Bandle site)
 - Allow user to add their own song and the app would process it and then allow them to play an instance with the song being their game?